DiamondL-web/valentine-website-2025/README.md

 // Final Celebration
 celebration: {
     title: "Yay!
-I'm the luckiest person...",     // Celebration title
+I'm the luckiest person...",     //I LOVE YOUUUUU
-    message: "Cant wait until you see your gifts and to be with you on valentines day",          // Celebration message
+    message: "Cant wait until you see your gifts and to be with you on valentines day",          // PUMPKIN
     emojis: "🎁💖🤗💝💋❤️💕"                        // Celebration emojis
 }